buhrmi/buhrmi/README.md

 ## Hold on to your shitcoins!

-You have reached the GitHub profile of buhrmi, a web developer and [resident DJ](https://youtu.be/lFtz99Y7_nM) of the Shitcoin Society.
+You have reached the GitHub profile of buhrmi, a web developer, [resident DJ](https://youtu.be/lFtz99Y7_nM) of the Shitcoin Society, and the future of France.